mridul037/mridul037/README.md

 **Quote of the hour:**

-Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.
+There is never enough time to do it right, but there is always enough time to fix it or to do it over.

-~ Pete Cordell
+~ Daniel T. Barry
 <pre>

 </pre>